rathapech/DTI_LMP/README.md

 # Drug-Target-Interaction-based-on-Low-Rank-Matrix-Projection (LMP)
 The codes for predicting interactions between drugs and targets based on low-rank matrix projection on heterogeneous biological data.

-The code is written by Ratha Pech,
+The code is written by Ratha Pech.
 For comments, suggestions and questions, please contact me at ratha.pech(at)gmail.com

 Please cite the paper if you use this code:
 "A generalized method toward drug-target interaction prediction via low-rank matrix projection "